Saturday, December 6, 2008

 "At Mass State College I passed my Amateur Radio Operators license, and made my first code and voice contacts, and was the first person to graduate with a full major in Physics."

 "I landed my first job as a "stock picker" at Lafayette Radio in New York City for $15 a week!
 After 6 months I had enough of city life and returned to Danvers producing radio tubes at Champion Lamp Works.
 When they went broke, I moved to Raytheon, pumping amateur and high power tubes.
 I later transferred to Hytron Radio in Salem, and helped my friend Ed Dillaby join Hytron too.
 He designed the first miniature radio tubes in USA to be small enough to make a wearable hearing aid practicable. … As my Aunt Oda had a very severe hearing loss I started making aids. … My bedroom, then my father's specially built four room garage served up to six friendly employees!
 Gradually I built up a small business of fitting custom aids mainly on recommendations of local or Boston Doctors, and maintained a Boston office during the War. … After the War the invention of the transistor by Bell Labs revolutionized all radio products and inspired me to design a whole series of smaller and smaller one piece hearing aids.
-We outgrew the garage, bought an old roadside fruit stand on Route I for about $250, and move it down Maple street to its present location next to the Hathorne Post Office.
+We outgrew the garage, bought an old roadside fruit stand on Route I for about $250, and moved it down Maple street to its present location next to the Hathorne Post Office.
 We employed about a dozen people, adopted the name "Unex", and sold aids nationally thru established dealers."

 My father told me the name meant "UNexcelled" and he was very proud of the quality of the Unex products.
 He never claimed to be good at spelling, and I'm sorry (as daughter and Scrabble player) to report that "unexcelled" isn't in the dictionary.